Christopher42/computational-mathematics/iterativeSolvers/parallelConjugateGradient.md

-**Routine Name:** conjugateGradient
+**Routine Name:** p_conjugateGradient

 **Author:** Christopher Johnson

 **Language:** C++.
 Tested with g++ compiler.

-**Declared in** "iterativeSolvers.h"
+**Declared in** "iterativeSolversParallel.h"

 **Description/Purpose:**
 Using the Conjugate Gradient method, computes an approximate solution to the equation Ax=b, where A and b are known.
+Parallel implementation.

 **Input:**
 Matrix const &A - input matrix